 Learn these tips to prioritize better: How to Prioritize Right in 10 Minutes and Work 10X Faster

-6. Schedule Your Tasks
+9. Schedule Your Tasks

 Setting a deadline for your goal is a must; it prevents you from delaying the start of your action plan.
 The key, however, is to be realistic.
 It’s highly unlikely, for example, that you’ll lose 20 pounds within two weeks.
-It’s even less likely that you’d keep it off.
+It’s even less likely that you’ll keep it off.

-What’s more, you should also set a start and end date for each action step you’ve created, as well as a timeline for when you’ll complete specific tasks.
+What’s more, you should also assign tasks a start and end date for each action step you’ve created, as well as a timeline for when you’ll complete specific tasks.
 Adding them to your schedule ensures that you stay focused on these tasks when they need to happen, not letting anything else distract you.

 While you can use a paper calendar or planner, an online calendar may be a better option.
-You can use it to set deadlines or reminders for when each step needs to be taken, and it can be shared with other people who need to be in the know (like your running buddy or your mentor).
+You can use it to set due dates or reminders for when each step needs to be taken, and it can be shared with other people who need to be in the know (like your running buddy or your mentor).

-7. Stay on Track with Healthy Habits
+10. Stay on Track With Healthy Habits

 Let’s say your goal is more career-oriented, like becoming a better public speaker.
 If you practice your speeches at Toastmasters meetings but avoid situations where you’ll need to be unrehearsed—like networking gatherings or community meetings—you’re not helping yourself.

-8. Check off Items as You Go
+11. Check off Items as You Go

-There’s something else special about lists.
+There’s something else special about lists of tasks completed.
 When you cross off a task in your action plan, your brain releases dopamine.
 This reward makes you feel good, and you’ll want to repeat this feeling.

-If you crossed out on your calendar the days you went to the gym, you’d want to keep experiencing the satisfaction of each bold “X.” That means you’d keep going to the gym.
+If you crossed out on your calendar the days you went to the gym, you’d want to keep experiencing the satisfaction of each bold “X.” That means more motivation to go the gym consistently.

-9. Review and Reset as Necessary
+12. Review and Reset as Necessary

 Achieving any personal goal is a process.
 Although it would be great if you could reach a goal overnight, it takes time.
 Along the way, you may experience setbacks.
 Instead of getting frustrated and giving up, schedule frequent reviews—daily, weekly, or monthly—to see how you’re progressing.